 Giving judgment on 27 October 2011, Lord Justice Mummery said:

 The issue for the OIA in this matter was not to decide whether Ms Maxwell was in fact the victim of disability discrimination or whether the University is liable to her for such discrimination.
 The OIA’s task was to review Ms Maxwell’s complaint, which included a complaint of discrimination, to see whether the University’s decision was reasonable in all the circumstances and was Justified and, if so, to what extent, and what recommendations should be made to the University.”

-In Budd, Mr Justice Ockelton considered the claim that the OIA ought to have called for the student’s examination script, and ought to have conducted a “full merits review” of his claim, and held an oral hearing.
-The Judge rejected the claim.
-He said:
+The Court of Appeal again considered the OIA’s approach to its reviews in Sandhar.
+Lord Justice Longmore approved comments made by Mr Justice Ockelton in Budd, in which the student claimed that the OIA ought to have called for the student’s examination script, and ought to have conducted a “full merits review” of his claim, and held an oral hearing.
+The Judge said:

 “The OIA does its task properly if it continues its investigation until it is confident that it has all the material it needs in order to make a decision on the individual complaint, and then makes its decision.
 The exercise of a discretion in this context is simply the continuous consideration of whether any more information is needed in order to make a decision on the particular complaint.”

 The Sandhar judgment also confirmed the OIA's independence from the Higher Education sector.